 Since most of the MSL classes are 1.5 or 1 credits, and a student must complete 28 credits to earn the MSL, most students take approximately 17-22 total courses in the program.
 The exact number of courses a student completes depends on the specific courses and the number of credits associated with each course.

 Who teaches MSL classes?

-MSL classes are taught by a combination of Northwestern Law School's residential faculty members and highly-qualified adjunct instructors.
+MSL classes are taught by a combination of Northwestern Law's residential faculty members and highly-qualified adjunct instructors.
 Many of the adjunct instructors are practitioners in fields like law, business, and government.
 View our faculty bios (PDF).

 How are MSL classes graded?

 Generally, the seven-week courses are graded using a traditional letter system with no curve (A+, A, A-, B+, B, B-, C+, C, D, F).
 Compressed courses are generally graded on a Credit or No Credit basis.